 Melkote, temple town with temples, ruins and Khadi cotton project with hand spinning and weaving.
 Tom and Amy combined a trip to Melkote with Shravanabelagola and you can find more details here

 Bylakuppe Tibetan settlement, the second to be established in India with golden temple 90 mins from Mysore and the trip to the Dubare Elephant camp can be added to this day trip.
+Check our maps page for a guests hand drawn map and ask Stephen about visiting our favourite nun Ani to see their Temple, Monastery and workshops,

 Temples of Belur, Halebid, ( a full long day tour) and Shravanabelagola (Jain temple and monolithic giant at Shravanabelagola) more details of this tour called BHS can be found here